TimTerwijn/browser-technologies-1920/README.md

 ### Progressive enhancement
 I used 4 layers for this application.

-* The first layer is pure functionality without style and scripts.
-The site looks bad but it works.
+* The first (functional) layer is made for internet explorer.
+I used block elements for this version and centered the image with old css.
+If you go to the next image the page has to refresh.
 ![layer1](/docs/layer1.PNG)

-* The second layer is with css for older browsers, so that those users can also see a decent layout.
+* I made use of a flex box in the second (usable) layer, This makes it better to center the image.
+I checked with a @supports if the user uses a modern browser (Chrome 57+, Firefoxe 52+).
 ![layer2](/docs/layer2.PNG)

-* The second and a half layer is with advanced css for newer browsers.
-I made use of several flexboxes with the help of a css @support.
+* For the third (pleasureable) layer it is possable to stay on the same page if a user presses the next button.
+It is even possible for mobile users to swipe to a new image instead of using the buttons.
 ![layer2.5](/docs/layer2.5.PNG)

-* The third and last layer is for javascript to add some nice transition when someone presses one of the buttons or image.
 ![layer3](/docs/layer3.PNG)

+### Browser test
+The application works in the following browsers:
+* Google Chrome.
+* Firefox.
+* Internet Explorer.

 ### Feature detection
-I used @support to check if the client could use flexboxes.
-Also I add a id to the main element with javascript to ensure that I only make use of the layer 3 css if there is javascript.
+* I used @support to check if the client could use grids, or else use old css to center image.

-### Road map (and feedback)
-* ~~Work on add image function.~~
-* ~~Arrow buttons to navigate trough images.~~
-* Enhancment to Preview images on add image.
-* Style browse button on add image.
-* Navigate the images with beads.
-* Keep images in scale
+* I check the screen size to check if the user is a mobile user, then I hide the next image buttons.

+### Wishlist
+Remove screen size feature detect.
+Both mobile and desktop users see the next image button.